 By Barani Krishnan

-NEW YORK, Oct 9 (Reuters) - Strains in short-term interest rates and funding markets increased on Wednesday in the feud over the U.S. debt ceiling, but the dollar rallied after the Federal Reserve said the decision not to reduce bond purchases in September was a close call for some policymakers.
+NEW YORK, Oct 9 (Reuters) - Strains in short-term interest rates and funding markets increased on Wednesday as the battle over the U.S. debt ceiling heats up, but the dollar rallied after the Federal Reserve said the decision not to reduce bond purchases in September was a close call for some policymakers.